-- Are responsible for keeping up with their academics if they are not too ill.
+- Be responsible for keeping up with their academics if they are not too ill.

-- No student should contact faculty prior to the Student Success Center contacting the faculty.
+Students should not contact faculty prior to the Student Success Center contacting faculty.

-- Ten days for those who have tested positive for COVID and show no symptoms.
+- Ten days for those who have tested positive for COVID-19.
 For a student (or faculty member) to be able to return to class, all of the following must be true:

 - No fever for 24 hours without fever reducing medication,